gorango/flowcraft/docs/guide/best-practices/state-management.md

 To build robust, stateful workflows, it is a best practice to use a library that handles this automatically.

+> [!TIP]
-**Best Practice**: Use a library like [`superjson`](https://github.com/blitz-js/superjson) to serialize and deserialize your context.
+> Use a library like [`superjson`](https://github.com/blitz-js/superjson) to serialize and deserialize your context.
 It transparently handles all common JavaScript types, ensuring that the state you save is the same as the state you load.

 The **[Advanced RAG Agent](https://github.com/gorango/tree/master/sandbox/6.rag/) example** was specifically designed to demonstrate this principle.
 It uses `superjson` to correctly manage a `Context` containing `Map`, `Date`, and custom class instances, making its state reliable and easy to inspect.